janakalow/BowingRecognition/README.md

 # BowingRecognition
 Project started by Sg Nibong Bro Siow.
-Main code written by Ang Wei Loon.
+Main code written by Ang Wai Loon.
 Touch up for usability by Janaka Low.

 # Dependency
 This application will call VLC to play video files.
 This application is test to work fine with VLC version 3.0.16.